When did we allow ourselves to be convinced that we should pay for a click? After all, what is it that makes a click valuable?

 Well, the starting point is that we probably can’t, but the good news is that we won’t have to.
 We are already moving away from this model, but most people haven’t yet spotted it.

 Google currently makes most of its money from this pay per click model.
-In 2017 their turnover amounted to $109bn.
-That’s more than the GDP of 70% of the countries in the world.
+In 2019 their turnover from advertising amounted to $134.81 billion US dollars.
+That’s more than the GDP of the vast majority of countries in the world.
 On that basis, don’t expect them to change the cornerstone of their business model anytime soon.

 Whilst we wouldn’t class Amazon as a Search Engine like Google, it is probably its biggest competitor in voice search.